Welcome to Dances of India in St. Louis

 Reviews

-From Lyda Krewson, Mayor of St. Louis:
+From Lyda Krewson, former Mayor of St. Louis:

 Congratulations on being presented with the prestigious 2018 Saint Louis Visionary Award in the category of Outstanding Teaching Artist!
 I cannot think of anyone more deserving of this award than you.
 You have made a strong impact on the St. Louis community by providing accessible instruction of Indian culture and dance to a wide range of students, impacting the lives of countless individuals.